Questions

 Will turning down job offers have any consequences for my standing in the Network?

-Candidates have full control over their responses towards any job offers.
+Candidates have full control over their responses towards job offers.
 It does not have any effect on any future interaction.

 -